 8/Flyaway Indoor Skydiving

-At Flyaway Indoor Skydiving, fly without without the fear for jumping out of a plane!
+At Flyaway Indoor Skydiving, fly without the fear of jumping out of a plane!
 Participants suit up and then go through a 20-minute training session before entering the vertical wind tunnel with an instructor.
 Flyers take turns during a 15-minute session, each getting about 3 minutes of airtime.
 Small children must weigh at least 40 pounds and be mature enough to follow instructions.
-Cost: Participant $34; Family (up to 5 flyers, plus video service) $155; click here for $3-off discount coupon.
+Cost: Participant $34; Family (up to 5 flyers) $155.

 One of the best ways to experience the Great Smoky Mountains is on the river.
 The area’s rafting outfitters are located in Hartford, just a 45-minute drive from Pigeon Forge.
 You’ll want to dedicate at least a half day to this excursion; know that there are no trips on Sunday.
-With Smoky Mountain Outdoors (3299 Hartford Rd., Hartford), you can choose a guided trip based on desired length and thrill level.
+With Smoky Mountain Outdoors (3299 Hartford Rd.), you can choose a guided trip based on desired length and thrill level.
 Teens will likely opt for the 6-1/2-mile Upper Pigeon River run with bigger waves and bigger drops than the 5-1/2-mile Lower Pigeon River trip.
-Lower River cost: Youth (3-8) $39.95; Adult $39.95; Upper River cost: Youth $45.95; Adult $45.95; $12-off online discount for both trips.
-A similarly-priced Upper River trip is offered by Rafting in the Smokies (3595 Hartford Rd., Hartford) for ages 8 and up, as well.
+Lower River cost: $42/person; Upper River cost: $47/person; discounts often available.
+A similarly-priced Upper River trip is offered by Rafting in the Smokies (3595 Hartford Rd.).

 10/Great Smoky Mountains National Park

 Go see why the Great Smoky Mountains National Park is the most visited one in the country.
-For active tweens and teens, there’s plenty of choices.
 Bike the historic, 11-mile Cades Cove Loop Road when it’s closed to vehicles on Wednesdays and Saturdays from sunrise to 10 a.m. during the summer.
 Hike to one of the dozens of waterfalls in the park or if you’re feeling ambitious, hike the strenuous, 4-mile (round-trip) trail to Chimney Tops in the center of the park for the best views.
 For more on the park, click here.
-Cost: Free; the park is one of the few national parks that doesn’t charge a fee!
+Cost: Free.
+The park is one of the few national parks that doesn’t charge a fee!

 Editor Shellie Bailey-Shah and her family traveled to Pigeon Forge as part of a 30-day cross-country RV adventure.